ardura/Actuate/README.md

 ## Signal Path
 ![actuate_flow](https://github.com/ardura/Actuate/assets/31751444/45ce1d56-d6c1-47b2-8bae-09633ecbbd2e)

+## Plugin Installation!!
+Actuate will look for presets and banks here, where USER is your username on your system:

+- Linux: `/home/USER/Documents/ActuateDB/`
+- macOS: `/Users/USER/Documents/ActuateDB/`
+- Windows: `C:\Users\USER\Documents\ActuateDB\`

+This means the default bank is at:

+- Linux: `/home/USER/Documents/ActuateDB/Default/`
+- macOS: `/Users/USER/Documents/ActuateDB/Default/`
+- Windows: `C:\Users\USER\Documents\ActuateDB\Default\`

+You can create/add more banks under the ActuateDB directory for them to be read.
+Lets say I want to add "Techno Bank" and I receive "Techno Bank.zip", I would extract the contents to `C:\Users\USER\Documents\ActuateDB\Techno Bank` on Windows.

 ## Troubleshooting
 Since Actuate 1.2.8 the new file browser and UI use native text editing.
 This created some issues in some DAWs outlined here: